ska-telescope/observation-execution-tool/docs/src/architecture_backend_module_execution.rst

 ScriptWorker
 ~~~~~~~~~~~~

-The diagram below illustrates how a ``ScriptWorker`` is created and how it communicates startup success with the parent
+The diagram below illustrates how a :class:`~ska_oso_oet.procedure.domain.ScriptWorker` is created and how it
-process.
+communicates startup success with the parent process.

 .. figure:: diagrams/export/backend_module_ui_sequence_scriptworker.svg
    :align: center